Smart, Strategic Defense Against Felony DWI Charges

-Minneapolis criminal defense lawyer if you are facing a felony DWI.
-Martin Law Offices provides a free initial consultation in order to learn the specifics of your situation.
+Martin Law Offices, PLLC, provides a free initial consultation in order to learn the specifics of your situation.
 Attorney Martin is thoroughly familiar with the Minnesota criminal justice system and will work relentlessly to defend you against the charges.
-He will be available to you any time of day or night, and will keep you informed so you understand every aspect of your case as it progresses through the system.
+He will be available to you any time of day or night, and he will keep you informed so you understand every aspect of your case as it progresses through the system.

 A felony DWI conviction carries multiple legal ramifications, including:

-- A sentence of 3-7 years in prison, though additional time may be added on if you have prior criminal convictions
+- A sentence of three to seven years in prison, though additional time may be added on if you have prior criminal convictions

-- No early release from prison, unless you successfully completes an approved treatment program
+- No early release from prison, unless you successfully complete an approved treatment program

-- Following being released from prison, you are automatically placed on conditional release for five years.
-As a result, if any conditions of your release are violated, you may be sent back to prison
+- Following being released from prison, automatic placement on conditional release for five years; potential imprisonment if any conditions of release are violated

 - A fine of up to $14,000